 What Do The Equity Crowdfunding Platforms Actually Do?

 So we’ve already pointed out the huge pool of investors that these crowdfunding platforms put at your fingertips.
 And they all do a good job of collecting information on potential investors to make available to you so that you can properly vet them.
 But they also help with the Form C, Blue Sky paperwork and other necessary regulatory paperwork.
 Several of them also offer help with putting together your pitch, communications with the investors, shareholder services and more.
 Finally, most of them offer ongoing filings for you for a nominal fee.

 We’re not going to make a recommendation on which one to use, that’s where you’ll just need to do your homework.
 We can tell you who the biggest players are though, and then you can compare fees (normally 3-% of amount raised), ease of use, pool of investors, and reviews of equity crowdfunding platforms.

 This is a very new industry (just a few months old) so expect these stats to change, but as of this writing there has been around $10 million raised so far for various businesses, and that number is growing daily.
 The big 5 platforms are WeFunder, NextSeed, StartEngine, SeedInvest and FlashFunders.

 As it stands now, WeFunder is by far the biggest, but that doesn’t mean it’s the best, or even that it will be the biggest a year from now.
-Do your own research, our goal is just to point you in the right direction, not to give you financial or legal advice.
+In fact, StartEngine has more deals in the pipeline and NextSeed has a higher success rate.
+So do your own research, our goal is just to point you in the right direction, not to give you financial or legal advice.